pennane/spagugame/README.md

 To ensure smooth gameplay even with this architecture, we're focusing on timeless turn-based classics.
 Think: Connect Four, Battleship (laivanupotus), Hangman, Guess the Drawing, etc.

-Underpinning our code is the purity of functional programming conventions, greatly assisted by the [ramda.js](https://ramdajs.com/) library.
+~~Underpinning our code is the purity of functional programming conventions, greatly assisted by the [ramda.js](https://ramdajs.com/) library.~~
+No, functional way has flown out the window, mega imperitave spagu has taken place.
+As a way to respect the name of the site.

 ## Tech Stack